 Is It Possible To Grow Mango In A Pot?

 Yes, mango trees can be grown in containers.
-In fact, especially the dwarf kinds, they typically do well in containers.
+Especially the dwarf kinds, which typically do well in containers.

 One cup (165 grams) of fresh mango provides: